beancount/ledger2beancount/docs/manual.md

 alternative config file via `--config/-c`.
 The file must end in `.yml` or `.yaml`.
 See the sample config file for the variables you can use.

+While the configuration file is optional, you may have to define a number of variables for ledger2beancount to work correctly with your ledger files:

+* `ledger_indent` sets the indentation level used in your ledger file (by default 4).
+* `date_match` has to be configured if you don't use the date format YYYY-MM-DD.
+* `decimal_comma` has to be set to `true` if you use commas as the decimal separator (for example, `10,12 EUR` meaning 10 Euro and 12 cents).
+* `commodity_map` defines mappings from ledger to beancount commodities.
+  You have to set this if you use commodity codes like `€` or `£` (to map them to `EUR` and `GBP`, respectively).

+Other variables can be set to use various functionality offered by ledger2beancount.
+Please read the [section on features](#features) to learn about these variables.

 Features
 --------